lnwu/learning-english-web/.github/instructions/base.instructions.md

 ### State Management
 - Use MobX for complex shared state
 - Use `makeAutoObservable` for MobX stores
+- Wrap components with `observer` from mobx-react-lite for reactivity
+- **Important:** Don't use `useMemo` with MobX observables - let MobX track dependencies directly
 - Use React hooks for local component state
 - Keep state as local as possible
 - Implement proper state initialization